ArpitaKaranjekar/News_Dash/README.md

 Optimized for Android and iOS.

-# How to run this project
+# How To Run This Project
 Clone this repository using following command.

 ```git clone``` https://github.com/ArpitaKaranjekar/News_Dash